asim/asim/README.md

 ## Hello 👋

 Former startup founder and engineer.
-I worked on [Micro](https://github.com/micro) and now on something called the [Reminder](https://github.com/asim/reminder).

 Find some of my thoughts on [Aslam](https://aslam.com).